360 Core: Library-Specific Holdings: Updating Your Library-Specific Holdings Database

 If you choose to add dates in the Coverage Dates or Publication Dates columns, they must conform to the valid date formats, or link resolvers (like 360 Link) will not recognize the dates, and overlap analysis results will be inaccurate.

-- Browse to the file you wish to upload.
+Browse to the text file that you want to upload.

 If you are deleting titles, make sure the box is checked.

-- You will see a pop-up window confirming that the file has been uploaded.
+In the pop-up dialog box, select OK to continue.
 Please note that this does not necessarily mean that the file has been successfully imported.
-Click OK.

 - Date Created: 9-Feb-2014